A tensor decomposition algorithm for large ODEs with conservation laws: Numerical experiments

 \subsection{Chemical master equation}

-In the second experiment, we investigate the example with stabilization, considered in \cite{hegland-cme-2007,jahnke-cme-2008,dkh-cme-2013}.
-This is the chemical master equation (CME), describing stochastic kinetics model of the $\lambda$-phage virus.
-With the Finite State Projection \cite{munsky-fsp-2006}, the CME formulates as a large-sized ODE,
+In the second experiment, we investigate an example with a steady state, the chemical master equation (CME), describing stochastic kinetics model of the $\lambda$-phage virus \cite{hegland-cme-2007,jahnke-cme-2008,dkh-cme-2014}.
+Using the Finite State Projection \cite{munsky-fsp-2006}, the CME is turned into a large-scale ODE,

 Here, $J^z$ is the order-$z$ shift matrix, defined as follows: $J^0=I$, $J^1 = \mathrm{tridiag}(1,0,0)$, $J^z = (J^1)^z$ for $z > 1$, and $J^z=(J^{-z})^\top$ for $z<0$.
 The vector $\mathbf{z}^m = (z^m_1,\ldots,z^m_d)$ is the so-called \emph{stoichiometric} vector, $w^m = w^m(i_1,\ldots,i_d)$ is the \emph{propensity} rate of the $m$-th reaction, and $\mathrm{diag}(w^m)$ constructs a $N \times N$ diagonal matrix from all elements of $w^m$.
 The total size of the problem is $N=\prod_{k=1}^d n_k$, since each index is assumed to vary in the range $i_k = 0,\ldots,n_k-1$.
-The indices $i_1,\ldots,i_d$ denote the so-called \emph{copy numbers} (numbers of molecules) of $d$ reacting species (e.g. proteins), and the solution $\psi=\psi(i_1,\ldots,i_d,t)$ is the distribution function, which defines the probability that at the time $t$, the system contains $i_1$ molecules of the first protein, $i_2$ of the second, and so on.
+The indices $i_1,\ldots,i_d$ denote the so-called \emph{copy numbers} (numbers of molecules) of $d$ reacting species (e.g. proteins), and the solution $\x(i_1,\ldots,i_d,t)$ is the distribution function, which defines the probability that at the time $t$, the system contains $i_1$ molecules of the first protein, $i_2$ of the second, and so on.